Spatial Planning

 Dr. Li Wan

-Using Natural Language Processing to Identify Key Planning Strategies from Government Documents – A Case Study of 117 Chinese Cities from 2011 to 2019
+Using Natural Language Processing (NLP) to Identify Planning Strategies from Government Documents

 Emily Tianyuan Wang